momentum-mod/docs/_posts/guides/2019-08-31-guide_advanced_zoning.md

 To teleport to a bonus, or back to the main track use the [`mom_restart`](https://docs.momentum-mod.org/command/mom_restart/) command.

-In this example, to get to Bonus 3, you would use `mom_restart 3`.
+In this example, to get to bonus 3, you would use `mom_restart 3`.

 ## Zone Number
 This number is for the ordering of Zones.